 NuevaTel's network has experienced several network outages affecting voice and 3G and 4G data services both locally and nationally over the past several years, and outages continue to occur from time to time due to a variety of causes; some of these outages relate to equipment failures or malfunctions within NuevaTel's network and some outages are the result of failures or service interruptions on communications facilities (e.g. fiber optics lines) leased by NuevaTel from other carriers.
 As to many of these outages, the Autoridad de Regulación y Fiscalización de Telecomunicaciones y Transportes (the "ATT"), the Bolivian telecommunications regulator, is investigating if the outages were unforeseen or were events that could have been avoided by NuevaTel, and, if avoidable, whether penalties should be imposed.
 The ATT investigated an August 2015 outage (in the town of San José de Chiquitos) and imposed a fine of \$4.5 million against NuevaTel in 2016.
-Following numerous appeals, resulting in the rescission and the subsequent reinstatement of the fine by Ministry of Public Works, Services and Housing (the "Ministry"), NuevaTel accrued \$4.5 million in the third quarter of 2018 in Other current liabilities and accrued expenses as presented in the Consolidated Balance Sheets as of June 30, 2020 and December 31, 2019.
+Following numerous appeals, resulting in the rescission and the subsequent reinstatement of the fine by Ministry of Public Works, Services and Housing, NuevaTel accrued \$4.5 million in the third quarter of 2018 in Other current liabilities and accrued expenses as presented in the Consolidated Balance Sheets as of September 30, 2020 and December 31, 2019.
 NuevaTel continues to contest the matter vigorously and has appealed the reinstatement to the Supreme Tribunal of Justice ("Supreme Tribunal").
-The ATT has initiated a separate court proceeding against NuevaTel to collect the fine and NuevaTel has responded that it is not obligated to pay until the Supreme Tribunal rules on its appeal.
-Should the ATT prevail in this proceeding, NuevaTel expects that it will be required to deposit the fine amount in a restricted account pending resolution of NuevaTel's appeal before the Supreme Tribunal.
+The ATT initiated a separate court proceeding against NuevaTel to collect the fine; it was recently required by the court to refile and has yet to serve its complaint on NuevaTel.
+When served, NuevaTel will assert that the time allowed under new regulations for the collection of the fine has expired and that, in any event, it is not obligated to pay until the Supreme Tribunal rules on its appeal.
+Unless the collection proceeding is dismissed, NuevaTel expects that it will be required to deposit the fine amount in a restricted account pending resolution of NuevaTel's appeal before the Supreme Tribunal.